Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 Timeframe: 4 weeks, Fall 2017

 Museum goers to Carnegie Museum of Natural History (CMNH) often feel disconnected from the experience.
+Due to generic content descriptions and abundance of museum exhibits and artifacts happening all at the same time, visitors are often overwhelmed and unable to easily glance which exhibits or artifacts would be interested to them.
 There are missed opportunities in building greater experiential coherence around the potential connections with and between artifacts and exhibits within the CMNH.

 Museum content creators also struggle to curate relevant exhibits and artifact descriptions to appeal to thier visitors, mainly due to limited information about their visitors' background and interests.